zhanglydia/TeammaeT/README.md

 ## English or Pseudocode Description of Algorithm

-    If current position is treasure, return true
+    If current position contains treasure, return true If current position contains a wall, revert to snapshot For each cardinal direction:
-    If there are no legal moves, return false
-    Iterate through the legal moves, recurse on each move
+        Update snapshot to match current state
+        Drop a wall
+        Move the explorer in that direction
+        Recurse
+    Return false

 ## Classes with Fields and Methods